congweitao/congweitao.github.io/README.md

 ### Welcome to WEITAO'S BLOG
 Journey to the Computing and Storage.
+# About Me
+2008 - 2012  Bachlor Degree of EE in East China Normal University

+2012 - 2015  Master Degree of EE in East China Normal University

+2015 - 2018  HPC Solution Engineer in Sugon (Beijing) Company

 ### Day 1
 Research on bcache accllerating Ceph：Usage and Tuning.